When choosing a suitable venue, don’t forget to consider how people will get to and from your event.

 If your event is in a residential area or at a quiet local park, think about traffic flow and what streets will be most affected by the increase of traffic – both cars and people.
-You will need to alert local residents and make them aware that the event is being held.
+You will need to alert local residents and businesses to make them aware that the event is being held.
 This can be done via a letterbox drop with details about the event and what you plan on doing to minimise any disruption.
 In addition newspaper notices and advertising of the event can assist in notifying people from the affected area.

 Road Closures and Traffic Disruptions

-If your event requires the use of roads or footpaths, the closure of roads or changes to traffic or public transport routes, you will need to prepare a Traffic Management Plan (TMP) and submit this to Council for discussion at Traffic Committee.
+If your event requires the use of roads or footpaths, the closure of roads or changes to traffic or public transport routes, you will need to prepare a Traffic Management Plan (TMP) and submit this to Council for discussion to the Traffic Committee.
 As the committee meets every two months, you should plan on providing a TMP four months prior to your event.
-Representatives from the Roads & Maritime Service (RMS), NSW Police, Sydney Buses and Local Members of Parliament sit on the Committee.
+Representatives from Transport for NSW, NSW Police and Local Members of Parliament sit on the Committee.